-Outside of New Jersey, Virginia Republicans used the president’s unpopularity and local issues like education to win key statewide posts.
-Tuesday night was a stormy night for Democrats going into the next election in 2022.
+Virginia Republicans used the president’s unpopularity and local issues like education outside New Jersey to win key statewide posts.
+Tuesday night was stormy for Democrats going into the next election in 2022.
 We remain dedicated to honesty and accuracy in all of our reporting.
-If you found something false or untrue, please use our online contact form.
+Please use our online contact form if you find something false or untrue.

-What we do know is that the democrat politician is not ready to concede when he mysteriously found over 12,000 ballots after the election was over.
+We know the democrat politician was not ready to concede when he mysteriously found over 12,000 ballots after the election.
 So whether or not the little guy or the establishment wins is still up in the air.

 About the author:

 Michael Ehline is a Los Angeles truck accident attorney who helps injured victims in motoring accidents.
 Michael has lobbied Congress and assisted in drafting crucial traffic safety legislation.
-For media inquiries, Michael can be reached by using our convenient online contact us form.
-Presently, Michael has been assisting victims of Port of Long Beach cargo container accidents due to the supply chain fiasco and under-staffing at the docks.
+Michael can be reached for media inquiries by using our convenient online contact us form.
+Michael has been helping victims of Port of Long Beach cargo container accidents due to the supply chain fiasco and understaffing at the docks.